MatthewChow03/MatthewChow03/README.md

 <h3 align="left">📡 LED Strip Transceiver</h3>

-Most colored LED strips are controlled via a remote or bluetooth app; I created a small circuit to control the LEDs from my computer.
-I developed **C++** firmware that worked with the transciever circuit and an **Arduino** board.
+Most coloured LED strips are controlled via a remote or bluetooth app; I created a small circuit to control the LEDs from my computer.
+I developed **C++** firmware that worked with the transceiver circuit and an **Arduino** board.
 This code can be run directly from the terminal using a **PowerShell** script that I wrote to interface with the serial port.

 > *Next: add a GUI to improve the UX compared to interacting with the terminal.*